 PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Brown rot Rhizopus rot Gilbertella rot Sour rot calcium hypochlorite CCH HTH N/A see remarks +++++ N/A Obtain agricultural use instructions from Olin Corporation, the dealer or county agent before using.
 Available as granular or tablets.
 Use 25 ppm.
-Typically first dose is 4 lb/1000 gal of water.
+Typically, first dose is 4 lb/1000 gal of water.
 There are 7.48 gal per cubic ft of water.
 To avoid tank erosion and scaling, maintain water balance.
 Consult your county Extension agent.
 Botrytis rot sodium hypochlorite AgClor 310 +++++ N/A Available as 12.5% liquid.
 Product has limited shelf life.
 Do not save from season to season or check activity before using.
 May be used up to 100 ppm, but 50 ppm upper threshold is suggested to avoid discoloration.
-Typically first dose is 0.75 gal/1000 gal of water.
-Use a buffer solution such as Decco 311 to adjust and prevent wide swings in pH.
+Typically, first dose is 0.75 gal/1000 gal of water.
+Use a buffer solution such as Decco 311 to adjust and prevent wide swings in pH. fludioxonil For In-Line Dip/Drench application of nectarines: Mix 16 fl oz of Chairman in 100 gallons of water, wax/emulsion, or aqueous dilu-tion of wax/oil emulsion.
+Dip for approximately 30 seconds and allow fruit to drain.
+MOA 12 plus Propiconazole MOA 3 Chairman 16 fl oz/200,000 lb fruit +++++ N/A For In-Line Aqueous or fruit coating spray application: Mix 16 fl oz of Chairman in an appropriate water, wax/oil emulsion, or aqueousdilution of a wax/oil emul-sion for the crop being treated.
+Use T-Jet, CDA, or similar application system.
+For maximum efficacy, use low volume concentrate application systems for treatment of plums.
 Brown rot Rhizopus rot Gilbertella rot Botrytis rot fludioxonil MOA 12 Scholar 50% 8-16 oz/ 200,000 lb fruit +++++ N/A Scholar is degraded by direct sunlight; treated fruit should not be stored in direct sunlight.
 Applications may be made using high-volume, low-volume or with dip applicator.
 Low volume applications are considered to be more effective.
 Scholar requires continuous agitation to prevent settling and poor performance.
 Use rates follow: High-volume (dilute) application: mix 8-16 oz Scholar in 25-100 gal of water or aqueous dilution of wax/oil emulsion.
 Apply to 200,000 lb of fruit.
 Low-volume (concentrate): mix 8-16 oz of Scholar in 7-25 gal of water or aqueous dilution of wax/oil emulsion.
 Apply to 200,000 lb of fruit.
 Use a control droplet-type application.
 Dip application: mix 8-16 oz of Scholar in 100 gal of water or aqueous dilution of wax/oil emulsion.
 Dip for approximately 30 seconds and allow fruit to drain.
 Dip solution should be replaced with fresh dip solution after 200,000 lb of fruit.
 Scholar SC 16 fl oz/200,000 lb fruit +++++ N/A